Privacy statement

 Article 6(1)(e) in conjunction with Article 6(3) of the GDPR in conjunction with Section 111(1) of the Hamburg Higher Education Act (HmbHG)

-To the extent that the UHH uses M365 to fulfill and initiate contracts: Article 6(1)(b) of the GDPR (in particular, the implementation of projects and collaborations)
+To the extent that the UHH uses Indico to fulfill or initiate contracts, or where this is necessary to carry out pre-contractual measures at the request of data subjects, the legal basis is Article 6(1)(b) of the GDPR (in particular for the implementation of projects and collaborations)

-To the extent that data processing is carried out for the performance of tasks in the public interest: Article 6(1)(e) and (3) of the GDPR in conjunction with Section 4 of the Hamburg Data Protection Act (HmbDSG) in conjunction with Section 3 of the Hamburg Higher Education Act (HmbHG) (in particular for research projects)
+To the extent that data processing is carried out for the performance of tasks in the public interest, the legal basis is Article 6(1)(e), (3) of the GDPR in conjunction with § 4 HmbDSG and § 3 HmbHG (in particular for research projects).

 In cases where a declaration of consent is provided, the legal basis is Article 6(1)(a) of the GDPR